 The Division of Pediatric Neurology serves patients with diseases of the brain, peripheral nervous system (nerves), and muscles.
-The division's faculty and staff include four pediatric neurologists, three pediatric neurology fellows, two nurse practitioners, and four clerical assistants.
+The division's faculty and staff include eleven faculty members, six pediatric neurology fellows, two nurse practitioners, four clerical assistants, and three division nurses for patient care support.
 Due to the nature of our patient's conditions, we also work closely with members of other divisions including Adult Neurology, Child Development and Behavioral Health, Developmental Pediatrics, Medical Genetics, Neuropsychology, and Neurosurgery.

 To further medical knowledge and offer our patients cutting-edge treatments, members of the division participate in research sponsored by the NIH, pharmaceutical industry, and private foundations.
 We also participate in medical student and resident education through clerkships and other clinical experiences.
 Finally, our faculty members are regular contributors to the medical literature.

-- Alternating Hemiplegia of Childhood Multidisciplinary Program and Clinic
+- Alternating Hemiplegia of Childhood Program and Clinic

 - Brachial Plexopathy Clinic